concrete-utopia/utopia/rfcs/0000-template.md

 # Basic example

-If the proposal involves a new or changed API, include a basic code example.
+If the proposal involves a new or changed API or feature, include a basic code example, mock-up, or written example.
 Omit this section if it's not applicable.

 # Motivation